Research Training Fellowships

 Awarded Fellowships are at the clinical pre-doctoral or entry level.
 To consider applying for a Research Training Fellowship you will, at a minimum, be able to demonstrate some prior research experience and the potential and ability to pursue a PhD with an intention to develop long-term research interests.

-Applicants may either currently employed by Moorfields Eye Hospital/the UCL Institute of Ophthalmology or intending to hold their Fellowship at either institution.
+Applicants may be either currently employed by Moorfields Eye Hospital/the UCL Institute of Ophthalmology or intending to hold their Fellowship at either institution.
+If neither case applies, potential applicants must contact Moorfields Eye Charity prior to submitting an application so that appropriate eligibility checks can be completed.

 How much can I apply for?